 Philip Nash qualified as a Chartered Accountant in 1997 and went on to join Hambros Bank, holding a number of finance positions in its Insurance arm, including Group Financial Controller of Cunningham Lindsey, a leading loss adjusting group.
 In 2001 he joined Arsenal Football Club as Stadium Project Director, reporting to the CEO.
 He was involved in all aspects of the successful Emirates Stadium Project including raising finance, financial control, project management and commercial activities.
 In 2008 Philip joined Liverpool Football Club as CFO and played a significant role in the transformation of the Club.
 He was involved in the sale of the Club to Fenway Sports Group in 2010.
 He strengthened the Club’s finance and technology functions, improved governance and lead on a variety of major projects including the appraisal of the Anfield Stadium redevelopment.
 In 2014 Philip worked with Rangers International Football Club PLC which was listed on AIM.
 He initially joined as a consultant and was subsequently appointed Interim COO and a Board Director.
 Whilst at the Club, Philip identified and implemented a number of cost saving initiatives and raised over £3m from a share issue.
 In 2015 he worked with the British Horse Racing Authority, where he developed a three year business plan and led a business transformation program.
 Philip currently provides business consulting and advisory services to a number of different companies across several industries.
 Philip holds a Psychology degree from the University of Reading and is a member of the ICAEW.

-Nobel Petroleum has full operational teams on the ground working from its offices in the City of Gonzales, which include both the four persons land management personnel team led by Mr. Butch Jackson a qualified landman involved with the disposition of the substantial number of leases making up the group’s collective ownership of the in excess of 2000 acres covering the centralised portion of the township area.
+Nobel Petroleum has full operational teams on the ground working from its offices in the City of Gonzales, which include both the four persons land management personnel team led by Mr. Butch Jackson a qualified landman involved with the disposition of the substantial number of leases making up the group’s collective ownership covering the centralised portion of the township area.